-Blood circulation for the crown area:
+Blood circulation in the crown area

 The picture below shows us the scalp arteries network.
-These arteries branch out to a smaller arteries then branch again to form blood capillaries (not shown in this picture).
-This blood capillaries are responsible for supplying the follicles with blood and nutrients that the hair need for the growth process.
+These arteries branch out to smaller arteries, and then branch again to form blood capillaries (not shown in this picture).
+These blood capillaries are responsible for supplying the follicles with blood and nutrients that the hair needs for the growth process.
 Evidently, the blood pressure and the flow rate will be much higher inside the bigger blood vessels in compare with the small blood capillaries.

-How does the vertex baldness evolve:
+How does the vertex baldness evolve?

-The importance of hair falling in vertex area differ depending on the patient age, it is effective in stages III vertex, IV, V VI and VII of the Norwood scale.
+Vertex balding is a part of general baldness.
+This baldness appears after it occurred in the frontal or middle area of the scalp.
+The importance of hair falling in vertex area differs depending on the patient´s age, and it becomes effective in stages III vertex, IV, V VI and VII of the Norwood scale.

 According to the Norwood study:

-- Between 18 and 29 years old, only 6% of Male Pattern Baldness is related to the vertex.
+- Between 18 and 29 years old, only 6% of male pattern baldness is related to the vertex.

 - Between 30 and 39 years old, 21%